 Should the Seattle area adopt new voting systems for elections?
-The conversation is growing.
+The conversation is growing

 The real world

-Pierce County tried ranked choice voting from 2007 to 2009, partly as a way to ditch pick-a-party primaries, then stopped using it, when the whole state moved away from pick-a-party primaries.
+Pierce County tried ranked-choice voting from 2007 to 2009, partly as a way to ditch pick-a-party primaries, then stopped using it, when the whole state moved away from pick-a-party primaries.

 But across the country, 43 jurisdictions used the system in their most current elections and more than 50 are slated to use it in their next elections, according to FairVote’s national organization.